-- Petrarchan conceits, named for the medieval Italian poet Petrarch, are exaggerated comparisons between the beloved and the natural world.
-"Her eyes are heavenly stars" is a Petrarchan conceit.
+- A Petrarchan conceit, named for the medieval Italian poet Petrarch, is an exaggerated comparison between the beloved and the natural world.
+“Her eyes are heavenly stars” is a Petrarchan conceit.

-- Metaphysical conceits, made popular by the seventeenth-century poet John Donne, are comparisons between unlike things designed to bring forth the metaphorical meaning of the poem.
-At the beginning of "The Sun Rising," Donne calls the sun a "busy old fool" for ending his night with his lover, which begins an extended discussion of the relationship between love and time.
+- A Metaphysical conceit, made popular by the seventeenth-century poet John Donne, is a comparison between unlike things designed to bring forth the metaphorical meaning of the poem.
+At the beginning of “The Sun Rising,” Donne calls the sun a “busy old fool” for ending his night with his lover, which begins an extended discussion of the relationship between love and time.